jusu/Fantastick/README.md

-Fantastick is your custom remote for Max/MSP or Pure Data.
+Fantastick is your custom iOS remote for Max/MSP or Pure Data.

 # website